A smoothness criterion for complex spaces in terms of differential forms: Introduction

-The only if-part is of course trivial.
-Our contribution is the observation that if $\tOm_X^1$ is locally free, then $X$ is normal and the tangent sheaf, $\mathscr{T}_X$, is locally free.
-That $X$ then is smooth follows by an argument of van Straten and Steenbrink, \cite{vSS}, elaborated by Greb, Kebekus, Kov\'{a}cs, and Peternell, \cite{GKKP} which we outline for completeness.
+The only if-parts are of course trivial.
+Our contribution is essentially the observation that if $\tOm_X^1$ or $\alpha_X^1$ is locally free, then $X$ is normal and the tangent sheaf, $\mathscr{T}_X$, is locally free.
+That $X$ then is smooth follows by an argument of van Straten and Steenbrink, \cite[Section 1.6]{vSS}, elaborated by Greb, Kebekus, Kov\'{a}cs, and Peternell, \cite[Theorem 6.1]{GKKP} which we outline for completeness (see Proposition \ref{pro:general_GKKP}).
+The (i)-part was already proven by Kersken with a different approach in \cite[Satz~3.1]{Kersken}.

-Theorem~\ref{main} is inspired by the Lipman-Zariski conjecture, \cite{Lipman}, which states that $X$ is smooth if and only if $\mathscr{T}_X$ is locally free.
-Lipman \cite{Lipman} showed that if $\mathscr{T}_X$ is locally free, then $X$ is at least normal.
-The conjecture has been proved assuming a priori, \eg that $\text{codim}_X X_{\sing}\geq 3$ or that $X$ is a klt space, see \cite{vSS}, \cite{Flenner}, \cite{GKKP}, and the references therein.

-On a normal space the Lipman-Zariski conjecture may be reformulated in terms of differential forms.
-To do it we first recall the sheaf $\omega_X^1$ introduced by Barlet, \cite{Barlet}, on any reduced pure-dimensional space $X$.
-It may be defined as the sheaf of germs of meromorphic $1$-forms on $X$ that are $\debar$-closed considered as principal value currents, see, \eg \cite{holoforms}.
-Sections of $\omega_X^1$ over $U\setminus A$, where $U\subset X$ is open and $A\subset U$ is analytic set with $\text{codim}_U A\geq 2$, extend across $A$ and, moreover, $\omega_X^1$ is always torsion free, see \cite{Barlet}.
-It follows that $\omega_X^1$ is reflexive if $X$ is normal.
-Hence, $\mathscr{T}_X^*\simeq \omega_X^1$ if $X$ is normal.
-Therefore, since $\sT_X$ is reflexive (as the dual of the K\"ahler differentials), on a normal space $X$, the Lipman-Zariski conjecture is equivalent to the statement that $X$ is smooth if and only if $\omega_X^1$ is locally free.